astronautlevel2/StarUpdater/README.md

 This currently supports custom paths and path changing patch, and both hourlies and stable releases!
 In addition, it supports making and restoring backups of arm9loaderhax.bin!

-Before updating, it shows you your current Luma version and the latest available Luma version
+Before updating, it shows you your current Luma version and the latest available Luma version.

-Recent features allow MenuHax support as well.
+Recent features allow Menuhax support as well.
 This will always extract it to /Luma3DS.dat on the root of your SD card due to path changer limitations.
-If you want backup support with MenuHax, set your update.cfg file to this location.
+If you want backup support with Menuhax, set your update.cfg file to this location.

 ## Credits
- * Thanks to Rinnegatamante for lpp-3ds, which this depends upon
+ * Thanks to Rinnegatamante for lpp-3ds, which this depends upon.
- * Thanks to Aurora Wright for the awesome CFW
+ * Thanks to Aurora Wright for the awesome CFW.
- * Thanks to @squee666, or /u/izylock for making the banner and icon
+ * Thanks to @squee666, or /u/izylock for making the banner and icon.
- * Thanks to all the contributors, especially gnmmarechal, for helping
+ * Thanks to all the contributors, especially gnmmarechal, for helping.